branden-steele/branden-steele.github.io/_posts/2025-04-11-welcome-to-jekyll.markdown

 This field moves FAST.
 Paradigm shifts happen in the span of weeks, even days.
+I’ll return to my desk after a short PTO and feel like I’ve stepped into an alternate timeline.
-It's truly wild.
+It’s wild.

-Because of this, I sometimes get dizzy trying to keep track of all of the newest models, methods, etc.
+Because of this, I sometimes get dizzy trying to track of all of the recent AI trends and tech.
-Friends or colleagues will ask if I've played around with the morning's release of ThatGPT v-42 and I'm frequently embarrassed to be out of the loop.
+Friends or colleagues will ask if I've played around with the morning's release of ThatGPT v-42, and I’ll sheepishly admit I haven’t even skimmed the changelog.
 Where does anyone find the time?

-On the other hand, I've always felt that writing is one of the best ways to learn, so why not write about this field as a means of having more informed ideas and opinions on these shiny new gadgets?

-Maybe the idea of spending even more time writing on top of reviewing the latest breakthroughs is a bit ironic.
-But I'm a firm believer that writing is simply structured, disciplined, critical thinking.
-And I think I'd rather spend some time each week doing some disciplined thinking about whatever is top of mind rather than relying on absorbing knowledge solely from nightly cram sessions of all my AI-verse feeds.
+But here’s the thing: writing forces clarity.
+It’s structured, disciplined thinking—the antidote to passive scrolling and context collapse.
+So instead of just trying to absorb the AI firehose through nightly cram sessions, I’d rather carve out time to process it thoughtfully.
+Writing helps slow things down just enough to actually learn.